 Benefit recipients receive a future annual 1.75 percent post-retirement benefit increase.
-If the funded ratio (determined on a market value of assets basis) reaches 70 percent (based on a 2.0 percent post-retirement benefit increase assumption) for two consecutive years, the benefit increase will increase to 2.0 percent; if the funded ratio reaches 90 percent (based on a 2.5 percent post-retirement benefit increase assumption) for two consecutive years, the benefit increase will revert to 2.5 percent.
+If the funded ratio (determined on a market value of assets basis) reaches 70 percent (based on a 2.0 percent post-retirement benefit increase assumption) for two consecutive years, the benefit increase will increase to 2.0 percent; if the funded ratio reaches 90 percent (based on a 2.5 percent post-retirement benefit increase assumption) for two consecutive years, the benefit increase assumption for two consecutive years.